daenney/daenney.github.io/_posts/2018-10-27-ldap-server-setup.md

 that familiar with LDAP this should help you out a lot.

 I run my LDAP servers as Docker containers, though this is of course not required.
+It's rather helpful when experiment though, so I would recommend to at least have Docker installed on your laptop.

 Last but not least, you'll need Python and [slapddgen][sdg]. `slapddgen` will generate a `slapd.d` configuration for you that you can start an OpenLDAP server from, complete with RFC 2307bis schema and some useful ACLs to get you started.

-I'd recommend you to take a look at `slapddgen`'s templates.
+I'd recommend you to take a look at `slapddgen`'s templates and its README.
 They're fairly simple to grasp and all attributes are easily researched online.
 You're also welcome to change the templates to suit your needs, but be careful when doing so as it can result in a broken configuration.

 [ads]: https://directory.apache.org/studio/downloads.html
 [sdg]: https://github.com/daenney/slapddgen